thepeerstack/python-sdk/README.md

 import thepeer
 from thepeer.main import ThepeerInit

-# create an instance of ThePeerInit class
+# create an instance of ThepeerInit class

 thepeer_instance = ThepeerInit("YOUR_API_KEY_HERE")